postcss/postcss/API.md

 #### `moveTo(newParent)`

-Remove node from current parent and insert it to the end of `newParent` children.
+Removes node from current parent and inserts node to the end of `newParent`.

-It will cleans `before` and `after` code style properties to use new indentation in new parent.
+It will clean `before` and `after` code style properties to use new indentation in new parent.
 If will clean `between` property if new parent is in other root.

 ```js
 atrule.moveTo(atrule.parent.parent);